 Article 15: Respect of the Charter and possible sanctions

+All members of the AFCL agree to respect the principles set out in this Charter in each of the missions entrusted to them and to have them respected within its consulting company.
 Any breach of these principles is liable to suspension of membership, declared by the bureau of the AFCL, and even to disbarring from the association, as declared by the General Assembly of the AFCL.